 To join, please click here.

 CEWiT Advancement Circles provide dedicated time to actively focus on tenure and promotion by addressing the needs of faculty women within three primary focus areas: digital tools for research and scholarship, tech tools for writing, and tech tools for teaching.
 Each focus area is rooted with advancement in mind and includes work/life balance and networking components.
 Circles offer the structure and resources necessary to learn and develop skills; provide a dedicated, focused, and supportive atmosphere; and offer opportunities for faculty community-building and collaboration.
 Women faculty of any rank from any department at Indiana University are welcome to join a circle.
-We strive to empower faculty members with the technological skills to strengthen and support academic excellence.
+We strive to empower faculty affiliates with the technological skills to strengthen and support academic excellence.

 Example 1: Do you struggle with data visualization?
 We can introduce you to software such as Tableau to assist you with data visualization needs.
 You will then have the opportunity to use and explore the tool in your Circle, in a supportive environment.

 Example 2: Have you shied away from learning new technology for statistical analysis survey design, or qualitative research?
 Are you interested in learning how basic coding knowledge can help you be more efficient and productive?
 CEWiT Circles provide the structure and dedicated space necessary to learn, develop, and practice these skills.

 The first Circle of the semester provides an opportunity for Circle affiliates to assess the needs and interests of the group.
 Circle discussion is driven by group interest and may range broadly throughout the semester, and selecting initial topics from the list below does not restrict scope of discussion in any Circle.
 CEWiT will assist in finding resources and knowledge experts to assist the Circles with their selected topics.